Welfare and Spending Effects

 Coenen, Günter, Christopher J Erceg, Charles Freedman, Davide Furceri, Michael Kumhof, René Lalonde, Douglas Laxton, Jesper Lindé, Annabelle Mourougane, Dirk Muir, et al. (2012): “Effects of fiscal stimulus in structural models,” American Economic Journal: Macroeconomics, 4(1), 22–68.

-Crawley, Edmund, Martin B. Holm, and Håkon Tretvoll (2022): “A Parsimonious Model of Idiosyncratic Income,” Working paper.
+Crawley, Edmund, Martin B. Holm, and Håkon Tretvoll (2022): “A Parsimonious Model of Idiosyncratic Income,” Working paper, Working paper.

 Crawley, Edmund, and Andreas Kuchler (2023): “Consumption Heterogeneity: Micro Drivers and Macro Implications,” American Economic Journal: Macroeconomics, 15(1), 314–41.